 Believe it or not, even the most stellar athletes can find themselves without a college team to call home if they don’t know how to avoid making simple, but nonetheless, critical mistakes.
 Here are a few common things parents or players do that can turn off college coaches.

 Note: If Arizona or Alabama recruit you, that’s terrific.
 Wear your sweatshirt with pride.
 But when you’re trying to get recruited, remember that 75% of all players will compete at Div.
 II, Div.
-III, or NAIA schools, and only about 3% of all prospects are recruited by Top 30 Div.
+III, or NAIA schools, and only about 5% of all prospects are recruited by ranked Div.
 I programs.

-3) Try to “negotiate” a deal for a scholarship based on your perception of your player’s worth.
+3) Trying to “negotiate” a deal for a scholarship based on your perception of your player’s worth.

 4) Disrespecting the recruiting process.
-By this, I mean ignoring emails, letters, or phone calls from coaches, acting disinterested in their schools, not having accurate GPA’s and test scores at hand when coaches request them, not being up front about where you are with recruiting, and so on.
+By this, I mean ignoring emails or phone calls from coaches, acting disinterested in their schools, not having accurate GPA’s and test scores at hand when coaches request them, not being up front about where you are with recruiting, and so on.

-Note: It’s a great idea before you start the recruiting process to try to understand the recruiting process.
+Note: It’s a great idea before you start the recruiting process to make sure you understand the recruiting process.
 If you know what to do and what to expect, you’re less likely to step on someone’s toes along the way.

 All of the aforementioned ways of removing yourself from a coach’s prospect list have been around forever.
 They were common (although not as common) when I started working as a recruiting consultant over twenty years ago.
 But I need to add a new bullet to my “Please don’t do these things” list.

-5) Posting dumb comments, photos, updates, etc., on your Facebook page or Twitter account.
-Anyone with half a brain should be smart enough to realize that anything uploaded to the Internet will always be subject to misinterpretation.
+5) Posting dumb comments, photos, updates, etc., on your Facebook page or Instagram or Twitter account.
+Anyone with half a brain should be smart enough to realize that things uploaded to the Internet will always be subject to misinterpretation.
 And there’s a reason we use the term, “gone viral” to describe how quickly something we see on Facebook or YouTube spreads from one person to another.

 Note: After the fact is too late!
 You can cry foul all you want, saying, “Only my friends were supposed to see that,” or “We were just goofing around!”
 The bottom line is that I know of players who were denied entry into one college or another or who had coaches drop them like a hot potato simply because of a web post.

-I can’t stress this often enough.
+I cannot stress this often enough.
 Think before you leap!
 (Or in this case, before you POST!)
 Try to limit your free expression to things that you wouldn’t mind your parents or your minister or your worst enemy seeing.
 It's perfectly okay to be a teenager and to say or do dumb things.
-That's part of your job.
+That's in the job description.
 Just don't give into the urge to share every moment of your life with the entire world.
 Remember, everyone has a cell phone these days, and most of those cell phones have cameras and Internet access.
 Try not to be the poster child for impulsive behavior because it might cost you a college scholarship!